stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

-In 2023 the Black Hills National Forest undertook an intensive Light Detection and Ranging, or LiDAR, project, flying over to map the land at public expense.
+In 2023, the Black Hills National Forest undertook an intensive Light Detection and Ranging, or LIDAR, project, flying over to map the land at public expense.
 “This forest probably has more data on it than any in the world,” said Zimmerman.
 Preliminary results show just what previous surveys have: that marketable trees remaining are few, far between, and small, averaging just over the minimum to be considered sawtimber at all.
 The remaining big trees are often on steep, rocky slopes, which require special, expensive equipment that might make it uneconomic to log them.